Red Light Therapy for Mucoceles - Soothing Light Therapy

 Understanding Mucoceles: Causes and Symptoms

 Mucous cysts, also known as mucoceles, are tiny, fluid-filled lesions that develop in the mouth.
-Usually located on the inside aspect of the lower lip, these masses are soft, rounded, and dome-shaped.
-Additionally, they can show up on the floor of the mouth, gums, tongue, or cheeks.
+Usually located on the inside of the lower lip, these masses are soft and rounded.
+They are caused by the retention of mucus within the oral tissues, often due to a damaged or blocked salivary gland.
+The most probable cause is accidental trauma, such as lip biting.
+Other causes include facial trauma or infection from lip piercings.

 Challenges with Traditional Mucocele Treatments